GTHC/web/README.md

   a.
 [PostgreSQL](https://www.postgresql.org/download/)

 ## Setup

+__Disclaimer:__ Windows users, it is highly recommended that the entire setup process should be done through the Windows Subsystem for Linux (WSL).
+Setting up WSL can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 1. Make sure you the yarn package manager installed by running: `npm i -g yarn`

  a. `yarn` is a great alternative to `npm` as a dependency manager for Node.js.
 Read more [here](https://yarnpkg.com/en/).